grigorsarg/grigorsarg.github.io/_seminars/LC.md

 ---
 layout: page
-title: The Baltic Set Theory Seminar
+title: The IMPAN Logic Colloquium
 description: IMPAN, Sopot
 img: assets/img/IMPAN.jpg
-importance: 1
+importance: 2

 ---

-The IMPAN Logic Colloquium
 The Logic Colloquium at the Gdansk branch of IMPAN is a colloquium series given by visitors of IMPAN.

 Talks